-Personnel within Communications Division, called PSR’s.
-Police Service Representatives perform a variety of functions necessary to coordinate routine and emergency operations.
+Personnel within Communications Division are known as Police Service Representatives (PSR’s).
+PSR’s perform a variety of functions necessary to coordinate routine and emergency operations.
 These functions are:

 Radio Telephone Operator (RTO) – Dispatches patrol units using radio, digital terminal and other methods in accordance with urgency of requests for service.
 A single operator can be responsible for as many as 50 units.

 Auxiliary Telephone Operator (ATO) – Processes calls for alarms, outside agencies as well as requests form field units for additional information or resources.

 Bureau Communications Coordinator (BCC) – Oversees and monitors all activity in a specified police bureau including urgent field situations and officer emergencies.
 Networks with outside agencies.